Kodalem/template_vivado/README.md

 # Optional
 You can symlink instead by using the end argument `--symbolic`, but be warned that it assumes that Vivado has access to your project files from wherver you copied this repository to.

+To opt-out of the Rust program, you can use the argument `--no-rt-update` to the script.

 # Troubleshooting